Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Introduction

-Conjugate priors lead to very powerful Bayesian learning techniques, and this paper aims at proving that Bayesian ideas combined with stochastic optimal control can be very efficient to address a lot of financial problems.
-It is important to understand that Bayesian learning is a forward process whereas dynamic programming relies classically on backward induction reasonings.
-By using these two classical tools at the same time, we do not only benefit from the power of Bayesian techniques to learn continuously the value of unknown parameters, but we develop a framework in which agents learn and make decisions knowing that they will go on learning in the future in the same manner as they have learnt in the past.
-The same ideas are for instance at play in the case of Bayesian (Bernoulli) multi-armed bandits where the unknown parameters are the parameters of Bernoulli distributions \textendash{} with Beta prior distributions \textendash{}, but the dimensionality of the problem often makes computations based on PDEs too computer-intensive.\footnote{Upper confidence bound methods or Thompson sampling are often preferred to dynamic programming for computing (in fact approximating) the optimal strategies in this area.} Another example is in the domain of media buying: in the paper by Fernandez-Tapia \emph{et al.} \cite{ftgl3} the unknown parameters of exponential and Bernoulli distributions have respectively Gamma and Beta prior distributions.\\
+This paper aims at proving that online learning -- in our case on-the-fly Bayesian estimations -- combined with stochastic optimal control can be very efficient to tackle a lot of financial problems.
+It is essential to understand that online learning is a forward process whereas dynamic programming classically relies on backward induction.
+By using these two classical tools simultaneously, we do not only benefit from the power of online and Bayesian learning to continuously learn the value of unknown parameters, but we also develop a framework in which agents learn and make decisions knowing that they will go on learning in the future in the same manner as they have learnt in the past.
+The same ideas are for instance at play in the literature on Bayesian multi-armed bandits where the unknown parameters are the parameters of the prior distributions of the different rewards.\\